 • All accommodations in one 3-star hotel and two 3-star hotels

-• All breakfasts, all lunches, and all dinners
+• All breakfasts, all lunches, and four dinners

 • Wine and beer with meals, coffee, cappuccino, and gelato stops